yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.rst

                 mirror = lambda mystr: mystr + reverse(mystr)

-#.
+.. working with strings

+.. question:: 148

    Write a function that removes all occurrences of a given letter from a string.

    .. actex:: ex_8_7
       :nocodelens: